Healthcare services are at the mercy of regulatory agencies.

 HIPAA Security Requirements

-The HIPAA Security Rule establishes national standards for securing electronically protected health information.
+The HIPAA Security Rule establishes national standards for securing electronic protected health information.
 It applies to healthcare clearinghouses, healthcare providers, and health plans.

 The standard requires organizations to take steps to protect PHI from unauthorized disclosure, use, access, destruction, or alteration.